Who Is Nikki Haley?

 The Republican Party selected Haley to deliver the GOP response following President Obama’s final State of the Union address on January 12, 2016.
 While Haley recognized Obama’s historic presidency as the first African-American to be elected, she criticized his record.
 “Barack Obama’s election as president seven years ago broke historic barriers and inspired millions of Americans,” she said.
 “As he did when he first ran for office, tonight President Obama spoke eloquently about grand things.
 He is at his best when he does that.
 Unfortunately, the President’s record has often fallen far short of his soaring words.”

-Following her response, press outlets reported that Haley was on the GOP short list as a possible vice presidential running mate for the party's nominee, Donald Trump, though he ended up choosing Indiana governor Mike Pence for the position.
-During the presidential race, Haley had not been a loyal supporter of Trump, initially campaigning for Marco Rubio and then endorsing Ted Cruz.
+Following her response, press outlets reported that Haley was on the GOP short list as a possible vice presidential running mate for the party’s 2016 nominee, Donald Trump, though he ended up choosing Indiana Gov. Mike Pence for the position.
+During the presidential race, Haley had not been a loyal supporter of Trump, initially campaigning for Sen. Marco Rubio and then endorsing Sen. Ted Cruz.

 Haley also criticized Trump for not immediately disavowing the Ku Klux Klan’s support of him and for his proposed Muslim ban.
 Trump responded to Haley’s criticism with his own critiques of her, including calling her “weak on immigration” and tweeting in March 2016: “The people of South Carolina are embarrassed by Nikki Haley!”